enrightward/enrightward.github.io/_posts/2021-03-08-order-statistics-part-3.md

 \mathbb{E} \left \lbrack X_{(k)} \right \rbrack &= \frac{k}{n+1} \cdot
 \end{align}

 This post is purely theoretical, and has no code.
-The mathematical tools we use are the beta and gamma functions, defined and discussed below.
+The mathematical tools we use are the beta and gamma functions, introduced below.

 ## 2. Specialising the formulae to $$U(0, 1)$$